aleph2c/miros/docs/_sources/cellular_automata.rst.txt

 There is a bunch of stuff in this diagram that I don't know how to draw using UML.
-For instance, how do I show a class that I have sent it a class, so it knows how to build something?
+For instance, how do I show a class that I have sent it a class, so it knows how to build something, using the class I just gave it?
 How do I draw something that makes a co-routine?
-Well, I don't know, so I'll try and make something that isn't too confusing and explain what I meant here with a few words.
+Well, I don't know, so I'll try and scribble down something that isn't too confusing and explain what I meant here with a few words.

-The few key take aways from the drawing are how the constructor works, we feed it in the rule and wall classes so that it can generically construct an automata.
+The few key takeaways from the drawing are how the constructor works, we feed it in the rule and wall classes so that it can generically construct automata.
 We also show the function that returns the co-routine.
-Each time, next is called it advances to the next yield statement.
-So, the first time the coroutine is activated it will initialize the automata and then every activation after that will cause it to descend one row down.
+Each time ``next`` is called it advances to the next yield statement.
+So, the first time the coroutine is activated, it will initialize the automata, and then every activation after that will cause it to descend one row down.

 Here is the code: